kjaymiller/kjaymiller/content/pitpodcast-get-real-narrow-scope.md

 00:03:59:

-The application is the adoption of DevonThink now, DevonThink, is one of these tools that I think that a lot of people are intimidated by one.
+The application is the adoption of DEVONthink now, DEVONthink, is one of these tools that I think that a lot of people are intimidated by one.

 00:04:13: